rdehaan/KRR-course-2021/hw1/description.md

 - for each day, the total amount of tools needed (for each type of tool) for the repairs scheduled on that day is less than or equal to the total amount of tools available (of that type), and
 - the overall amount of days after which all repairs are done is minimal.

+*Note:* for some of the assignments, it might make sense to require some additional properties on the input&mdash;for example, that the road network consists of a single connected component to begin with.
+The task is to solve the problem in general (also when these properties don't hold), and it could mean that for some inputs there just does not exist any schedule that satisfies the requirements.
+So your solution should work also for inputs that don't satisfy these reasonable additional requirements.

 #### Assignment (a; 1pt):

 Give a precise specification of the problem input.
 How would you model the input data?
 What predicates would you use to represent this in ASP, and how do you construct the facts over these predicates?

-Give an example of an instance with at least 10 roads that form a single connected graph, at least 5 repair requests of different durations that require different sets of tools, and at least 3 different tools.
+Give an example of an instance with at least 10 road segments that form a single connected graph, at least 5 repair requests of different durations that require different sets of tools, and at least 3 different tools.
 Also give the ASP encoding of this example problem input.

 #### Assignment (b; 2pt):